trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 .. figure:: images/user1.png

-The "Standard" view allows you to configure the following:
+The :guilabel:`Standard` view allows you to configure the following:

-* **User Name:** the name the user will use when they log in to the system.
+* **User Name:** The name the user will use when they log in to the system.
 It is case sensitive and can not contain any spaces.

-* **Full Name:** this field provides a description of the account and can contain spaces.
+* **Full Name:** This field provides a description of the account and can contain spaces.

-* **Password:** this is where you can change the password for the user.
+* **Password:** This is where you can change the password for the user.
 The password is case-sensitive and can contain symbols.
-If you want to display the password as you change it, to make sure you are setting it to the desired value, click the "eye" icon.
-Click that icon again to show dots in place of the actual password.
+If you want to display the password as you change it, click the :guilabel:`eye` icon.
+Click the icon again to show dots in place of the actual password.

-* **UID:** this value is greyed out as it is assigned by the operating system and cannot be changed after the user is created.
+* **UID:** This value is greyed out as it is assigned by the operating system and cannot be changed after the user is created.

-* **Home Dir Path:** if you change the user's home directory, input the full path
+* **Home Dir Path:** If you change the user's home directory, input the full path.

-* **Shell Path:** if you change the user's default shell, input the full path to an installed shell.
+* **Shell Path:** If you change the user's default shell, input the full path to an installed shell.
 The paths for each installed shell can be found in :file:`/etc/shells`.

-If you make any changes to a user's "Details", click the "Save" button to save them.
+If you make any changes to a user's "Details", click the :guilabel:`Save` button to save them.

-:numref:`Figure %s: Creating a New User Account <user2>` demonstrates how this screen changes when you click the "New User" button.
+:numref:`Figure %s: Creating a New User Account <user2>` demonstrates how this screen changes when you click the :guilabel:`New User` button.

 .. _user2:

 .. figure:: images/user2.png

 Fields outlined in red are required when creating a user.
-The "User Name", "Full Name", and "Password" fields are the same as described in the "Details" tab.
-The rest of the available fields are as follows:
+The :guilabel:`User Name`, :guilabel:`Full Name`, and :guilabel:`Password` fields are the same as described in the :guilabel:`Details` tab.
+There are several more available fields:

-**UID:** by default, the user will be assigned the next available User ID (UID).
-If you need to force a specific UID, uncheck the "Auto" box and either input or select the number to use.
-Note that you cannot use an UID that is already in use by another account and those number will be appear as red.
+**UID:** By default, the user will be assigned the next available User ID (UID).
+If you need to force a specific UID, uncheck the :guilabel:`Auto` box and either input or select the number to use.
+Note you cannot use an UID already in use by another account and those numbers will appear as red.

-**Home Dir Path:** by default, this is set to :file:`/nonexistent` which is the correct setting for a system account as it prevents unauthorized logins.
+**Home Dir Path:** By default, this is set to :file:`/nonexistent` which is the correct setting for a system account as it prevents unauthorized logins.
 If you are creating a user account for login purposes, input the full path to use for the user's home directory.

-**Shell:** by default, this is set to :file:`/usr/bin/nologin` which is the correct setting for a system account as it prevents unauthorized logins.
+**Shell:** By default, this is set to :file:`/usr/bin/nologin`, which is the correct setting for a system account as it prevents unauthorized logins.
 If you are creating a user account for login purposes, input the full path of an installed shell.
 The paths for each installed shell can be found in :file:`/etc/shells`.

-**Adminstrator Access:** check this box if the user requires `su(1) <https://www.freebsd.org/cgi/man.cgi?query=su>`_ access.
-Note that this setting requires the user to know the password of the *root* user.
+**Adminstrator Access:** Check this box if the user requires `su(1) <https://www.freebsd.org/cgi/man.cgi?query=su>`_ access.
+Note this setting requires the user to know the password of the *root* user.

-**Operator Access:** check this box if the user requires :command:`sudo` access.
-This allows the user to precede an administrative command with :command:`sudo` and to be prompted for their own password.
+**Operator Access:** Check this box if the user requires :command:`sudo` access.
+This allows the user to precede an administrative command with :command:`sudo` and be prompted for their own password.

-Once you have made your selections, press the "Save" button to create the account.
+Once you have made your selections, press :guilabel:`Save` to create the account.

-If you click the "-" (remove) button for a highlighted user, a pop-up menu will ask if you are sure that you want to remove the user and a second pop-up will ask if you would like to also delete the user's home directory (along with all of their files).
-If you click "No" to the second pop-up, the user will still be deleted but their home directory will remain.
-Note that the "-" button will be greyed out if you highlight the user that started SysAdm™.
-It will also be greyed out if there is only one user account as you need at least one user to be able to login to the TrueOS® system.
+If you click :guilabel:`-` (remove) for a highlighted user, a pop-up menu will ask if you are sure you want to remove the user and a second pop-up will ask if you would also like to delete the user's home directory (along with all of their files).
+If you click :guilabel:`No` to the second pop-up, the user will still be deleted, but their home directory will remain.
+Note :guilabel:`-` will be greyed out if you highlight the user that started |sysadm|.
+It will also be greyed out if there is only one user account, as you need at least one user to login to the |trueos| system.

-If you click the "Advanced View" button, this screen will change to show all of the accounts on the system, not just the user accounts that you created.
-An example is seen in :numref:`Figure %s: Viewing All Accounts and Their Details <user3>`.
+If you click :guilabel:`Advanced View`, this screen will change to show all of the accounts on the system, not just the user accounts you created.
+An example is seen in
+:numref:`Figure %s: Viewing All Accounts and Their Details <user3>`.

 .. _user3:

 .. figure:: images/user3.png

-The accounts that you did not create are known as system accounts and are needed by the operating system or installed applications.
-Do **not** delete any accounts that you did not create yourself as doing so may cause a previously working application to stop working.
-"Advanced View" provides additional information associated with each account, such as the user ID number, full name (description), home directory, default shell, and primary group.
-System accounts usually have a shell of *nologin* for security reasons, meaning that an attacker can not try to login to the system using that account name.
+The accounts you did not create are known as system accounts and are needed by the operating system or installed applications.
+Do **not** delete any accounts you did not create yourself as doing so may cause a previously working application to stop working.
+:guilabel:`Advanced View` provides additional information associated with each account, such as the user ID number, full name (description), home directory, default shell, and primary group.
+System accounts usually have a shell of *nologin* for security reasons, indicating an attacker can not login to the system using that account name.

 .. index:: users
 .. _PersonaCrypt: